top of page

 State: Social appeasement to secure safety and connection; often blends ventral social cues with fear.

-Felt in the body: tight smile, soft voice, breath held in the upper chest; hyper-attunement to others; guilt when saying no.
+Felt in the body: Tight smile, soft voice, breath held in the upper chest; hyper-attunement to others; guilt when saying no.

 Every day looks like: Chronic people-pleasing, over-giving, conflict avoidance, apologising for needs, inability to self-advocate.